rocketpages/ultimate-tictactoe/README.md

 The goal of this sample project is to demonstrate the usage of some key technologies and how they integrate and complement each other:

 - Demonstrate concrete usage of advanced Akka features such as [Akka FSM](http://doc.akka.io/docs/akka/current/java/fsm.html) and how they can be leveraged to simplify the handling of state within message-driven systems.
 - Leverage [Scala.js](https://www.scala-js.org/) to implement a reactive UI without resorting to complex JavaScript technologies like Angular or React.
+Scala.js integration was inspired by [https://github.com/vmunier/play-with-scalajs-example](https://github.com/vmunier/play-with-scalajs-example).
 - Kill the boredom of travel; coding is more fun than an in-flight entertainment system.

 ## Current Status